zwiebert/tronferno-fhem/README.md

 ## Recent Changes

-* TronferMCU can now works on ESP32.
-It's more stable via TCP/IP.
+* TronfernoMCU can now be flashed on ESP32.
+It's at the moment more stable via TCP/IP than ESP8266.
 * Tronferno can read back status from MCU module
 * Tronferno comes now with DevIO module 00_TronfernoMCU.pm.
 So the MCU can now be attached via USB port.